 Image

 President

-Dr. Dykema graduated from the University of Michigan Medical School in 2005 and completed her residency training at Columbia University, followed by fellowships in public psychiatry and psychosocial rehabilitation.
-She is a queer psychiatrist, prison/police abolitionist, and freelance writer whose work has been published in psychiatric journals, poetry anthologies, and Slate Magazine.
-She lives in Detroit and works as a staff psychiatrist (offering face-to-face and telehealth visits for folx with Medicaid insurance plans) at LifeStance Health.
+Dr. Dunstan has a master’s degree in health education and graduated from the University of Michigan Medical School in 2005.
+Subsequently she completed her residency training at Columbia University, followed by fellowships in public psychiatry and psychosocial rehabilitation.
+Dr. Dunstan is a queer prison/police abolitionist and freelance writer whose work has been published in leftist and mental health journals, poetry anthologies, and Slate Magazine.
+Her debut chapbook, Odes to Floating, will be published by Finishing Line Press in 2024.
+She lives in Detroit.

+Image